[last updated September 2014]

 - My email address is andrea AT quietfish DOT com.
 You can also use this form to contact me.

-- If your pitch is in relation to Capital Parent Newspaper or the Kitchissippi Times, please let me know.
+- If your pitch is in relation to something for Capital Parent Newspaper or the Kitchissippi Times, please let me know.

 - Your email should get to the point quickly, and contain enough information so I know what is being asked of me.
-I’d prefer not to receive a one-liner just asking for my mailing address, and you can bet that if I can’t tell what you’re pitching me within 30 seconds or two paragraphs I won’t be reading page two.
+I’d prefer not to receive a one-liner just asking for my mailing address, and if I can’t tell what you’re pitching me within 30 seconds or two paragraphs I won’t be reading page two.

-- My readers are incredibly important to me and I value these individuals greatly.
-I am very selective about the products I write about.
+- My readers are incredibly important to me and I value these individuals greatly, so I’m very selective about the products I write about.
 I don’t accept products or services just for the sake of getting free stuff.
 That’s not the main purpose of this website.
 I only accept products and services I will love and know my readers will love too.

 - I cannot write about something I can’t personally recommend.
 It’s really not fair to my readers.
 I need to see samples because…